 If you are planning to hold a badger-themed day, you might want to include some whole school activities alongside the Professor Brock lessons.
 You may well have your own brilliant ideas for this - and do please share with us if you do!
 But here are a few of ours to give you inspiration to adapt to comply with Covid19 restrictions.

 Why not start the day with an assembly talking all things badger.
 Use the video 'The Secret Life of Badgers' or we'd be very happy to come along to help with that if you'd like.
 Alternatively, we can provide some slides for you to use yourselves.
-You might also like to ask older pupils who've studied our 'Badgers and bTB' lessons to prepare presentations for and against the culling of badgers and invite the whole school to vote afterwards.
-We'd be really interested to know the result.

 Mufti days can be great fun.
 You could encourage everyone to dress up in black and white and make a donation to the Binfield Badger Group for the pleasure of doing so!
 We'd be delighted to come along and act as judges.